Murder of Sylvia Likens: Aftermath

-Gertrude Baniszewski photographed in 1986, one year after her release from the Indiana Women's Prison.

 Following her 1985 release from prison, Gertrude Baniszewski relocated to Iowa.
-She never accepted full responsibility for Likens's prolonged torment and death, insisting she was unable to precisely recall any of her actions in the months of Likens's prolonged and increasing abuse and torment within her home.
+She never accepted full responsibility for Likens's prolonged torment and death, insisting she was unable to precisely recall any of her actions in the months of Likens's abuse and torment within her home.
 She primarily blamed her actions upon the medication she had been prescribed to treat her asthma.
 Gertrude Baniszewski lived in relative obscurity in Laurel, Iowa, until her death due to lung cancer on June 16, 1990, at the age of 61.

 Regarding Gertrude Baniszewski's death and the issues raised pertaining to her sanity at both of her trials, John Dean, a former reporter for The Indianapolis Star who had provided extensive coverage of the case, stated in 2015, "I never thought she was insane.
 I thought she was a downtrodden, mean woman."
 Dean has also likened the case to William Golding's debut novel Lord of the Flies (1954), although he has stated Likens's increasing physical and emotional abuse was not a result of "children going wild; it was children doing what they were told".
 Of Baniszewski's actual motive for tormenting and ultimately murdering Likens, attorney Forrest Bowman opined in 2014, "She had a miserable life.
 What I think this was ultimately about was jealousy."

 After her 1972 parole, Paula Baniszewski assumed a new identity.
-She worked as an aide to a school counselor for 14 years at the Beaman-Conrad-Liscomb-Union-Whitten Community School in Conrad, Iowa, having changed her name to Paula Pace, and concealing the truth regarding her criminal history when applying for the position.
+She worked as an aide to a school counselor for fourteen years at the Beaman-Conrad-Liscomb-Union-Whitten Community School in Conrad, Iowa, having changed her name to Paula Pace, and concealing the truth regarding her criminal history when applying for the position.
 She was fired in 2012 when the school discovered her true identity.
 Paula married and had two children.
 The baby daughter to whom she had given birth while awaiting trial in 1966, and whom she named after her mother, was later adopted.

 The murder charges initially filed against Gertrude Baniszewski's second-eldest daughter, 15-year-old Stephanie, were ultimately dropped after she agreed to turn state's evidence against the other defendants.
 Although prosecutors did re-submit their case against Stephanie before a grand jury on May 26, 1966, the decision to later prosecute her in a separate trial never materialized.
 Stephanie Baniszewski assumed a new name and became a school teacher.
 She later married and had several children.
 Stephanie Serikstad was last known to have resided in Florida.